RIOT-OS/RIOT/pkg/nordic_softdevice_ble/README.md

 examples automatically download the SDK and compile / link / flash all needed code.

-If you want to manually set up included modules, add "USEPKG += nordic_softdevice_ble" to your application's Makefile.
+If you want to manually set up included modules, add "USEMODULE += nordic_softdevice_ble" to your application's Makefile.

 See README-BLE-6LoWPAN.md for instructions on how to set up 6lowpan over BLE on